Document Type : Research articles.

 Smith method detecting a 15% difference among treatment means varied 13

-st and the 2nd seasons, respectively.
+and 14 in the 1st and the 2nd seasons, respectively.
 But, for detecting a 20%

-nd one were found necessary.
+replications in the 2nd one were found necessary.
 Optimum plot size estimated

 using the maximum curvature method detecting a 15% difference among

-st and the 2nd seasons, respectively.
+treatment means varied 7 and 8 in the 1st and the 2nd seasons, respectively.
 But, for detecting a 20% difference among treatment means, 4 replications in

-st and 2nd season's one were found necessary.
+the 1st and 2nd season's one were found necessary.
 Generally, the plot shape

 did not affect on the precision of wheat yield trial in most cases in the two